-If the application is selected for funding, the information in your Narrative will be incorporated into the workplan and will become the scope of your grant, subject to any adjustments to clarify issues with carrying out the project’s scope of work made during the post-selection negotiation process.
+If selected for funding, the information in your Narrative will be incorporated into the workplan, subject to any adjustments to clarify issues with carrying out the project’s scope of work made during the post-selection negotiation process.
 The workplan is a legally binding document.
-Therefore, applicants should carefully consider and accurately respond to the criteria below, including the identification of the geographic boundary (which will become the boundary in which work can be performed), the discussion on the target area, the criteria for which sites will be selected, the use of grant funds, and leveraged resources committed to the project that will materialize during the period of performance.
+Therefore, applicants should carefully consider and accurately respond to the criteria, including the identification of the target area, criteria used to select additional sites, use of grant funds, and leveraged resources committed to the project that will materialize during the period of performance.
 EPA may not permit material changes to the workplan.

-Section IV.E. below includes sample format tables that applicants may use to present all or a portion of their response.
-Applicants who do not use the sample format tables will not be penalized when EPA evaluates their applications.
+This section includes sample format tables that applicants may use to present all or a portion of their response.
+Applicants that do not use the sample format tables will not be penalized.

-PROJECT AREA DESCRIPTION AND PLANS FOR REVITALIZATION
+(1) PROJECT AREA DESCRIPTION AND PLANS FOR REVITALIZATION